sheenams/singularity_files/README.md

+Naming conventions:
+In order to be able to track versions and share images with multiple pipelines and groups, Singularity bootstrap files should include:
+ 1. name of main program installed (ie pindel requires samtools/htslib, but is called 'pindel')
+ 2. exact version of main program (ie pindel-0.2.5b8, not just pindel-0.2.5)

 To create a singularity image:

  singularity create <name-version>.img

 To bootstrap a Singularity file into an image:

  sudo singularity bootstrap <name-version>.img Singularity-<name-version>

 To run singularity image:

  singularity run/exec <name-version>.img

 To bind a directory to image:

  singularity run/exec --bind <abs/path> <name-version>.img